ocaml/dune/doc/howto/override-default-entrypoint.rst

       (language c)
       (names main)))

-The program can be compiled using ``dune``.
+With this ``dune`` file, the whole program can be compiled by merely calling ``dune build``.
 When run, the output shows that it runs the custom entry point we defined:

 .. code:: shell-session